Research | Camera | Presenter | Looking for my first job in TV

 I've always had a fascination with the natural world but that fascination didn't necessarily mean it was easy for me to decide what role I eventually wanted to pursue in life until more recently.

-I've recently left my job as a Digital Marketing Executive to put more time into taking my first step into wildlife filmmaking and I'm currently doing some freelance work as a Researcher to keep the funds going alongside writing and creating content for the Eco Sapien YouTube channel.
+I've recently left my job as a Digital Marketing Executive to put more time into taking my first step into wildlife filmmaking and I'm currently working as a Logger whilst keeping tabs on various freelance gigs (research, animation, Voiceovers).

-Over the next year I'll be working on my first proper filming project where I'll be covering some of the incredible rewilding projects at play across Europe, so stay tuned for updates via my blog.
+Over the next year I'll be working on my first proper filming project where I'll be covering the rise of Nature Based Tourism across the UK and mainland Europe, so please make sure to check by for updates via my social feeds.